Elon Faculty with Expertise in Religion

 Dr. Geoffrey Claussen

-Assistant Professor of Religious Studies, Lori and Eric Sklut Emerging Scholar in Jewish Studies
+Chair and Associate Professor of Religious Studies, Lori and Eric Sklut Emerging Scholar in Jewish Studies

 Dr. Claussen’s scholarship focuses on Jewish ethics and theology.
 He is particularly interested in questions of love and justice, war and violence, animal ethics, moral education, and the legacy of the 19th century Musar movement.

 - He is the author of Sharing the Burden: Rabbi Simhah Zissel Ziv and the Path of Musar (SUNY Press, 2015).
 His recent publications have also included “A Jewish Perspective on War, Scripture, and Moral Accounting” (in The Journal of Scriptural Reasoning, 2015), “The Legacy of the Kelm School of Musar on Questions of Work, Wealth and Poverty” (in Wealth and Poverty in Jewish Tradition, ed.
 Leonard J. Greenspoon, Purdue University Press, 2015), and “Pinhas, the Quest for Purity, and the Dangers of Tikkun Olam” (in Tikkun Olam, ed.
 David Birnbaum and Martin S. Cohen, New Paradigm Matrix Publishing, 2015).

 - Dr. Claussen is the past president of the Society of Jewish Ethics and is the founding director of Elon’s Program in Jewish Studies.